simon-ritchie/apysc/README.md

 ## License

-This library is released under the MIT License.
+The apysc library is under the MIT License.

 The logo image is using followed Creative Commons license font: